Frequently Asked Questions

 What exam preparation does the College offer?

-The College offers exam preparation courses for IELTS, Trinity, Cambridge Advanced and the Cambridge First.
-We are not an examination centre but we can help you to book an examination centre for an exam, however we cannot guarantee availability.
+The College offers exam preparation courses for IELTS, C1 Advanced (CAE) and B2 First (FCE).
+We are not an examination centre but we can help you to book an exam in an examination centre.
+However, we cannot guarantee availability.

 How do I decide what accommodation is best for me?